Lemar Parrish: Washington Redskins

 With the Redskins, Parrish was no longer used as a kick returner, but he still made a big impact, recording nine interceptions in his first year with them, and seven the year after that.
 He made the Pro Bowl two more times with Washington, in 1979 and 1980.
 Parrish played with Redskins until 1981.

 Buffalo Bills

 Parrish spent his final season with Bills before retiring in 1982.

 Legacy

 In his thirteen NFL seasons, Parrish recorded 47 interceptions for 462 yards, thirteen fumble recoveries for 65 return yards, 131 punt returns for 1,205 yards, 61 kickoffs for 1,504 yards, and thirteen touchdowns.
 He is one of twenty defensive backs to be selected to eight Pro Bowls.
+At the time of his retirement, he was tied for 15th all-time in interceptions, for which he has been passed by dozens of players in the years since retirement.

 Personal life

 After retiring in 1982, Parrish struggled with a drug addiction, but checked into a Tennessee rehab clinic in 1986 and managed to overcome it and turn his life around.

 He later returned to his alma mater, Lincoln University of Missouri, and earned a bachelor's degree in physical education with a minor in psychology.
 Parrish eventually served as head coach of the Blue Tigers football team from 2004 to 2009.

 In 2012, he was inducted into the Lincoln University athletic hall of fame.